Robert J. Schneider

 "I understand," Lana said.
 "Do we take a cab or the subway?"

-"The subway ride to Flushing is only about forty minutes but we can better talk in a cab.
+"The subway ride to Flushing is only about forty minutes but we can more easily talk in a cab.
 I have a meeting later this afternoon.
 We should have enough time to look things over and get back to Midtown before my 4:30 meeting."

 "I don't really know many details about what happened back then," said Michael.
 "My father was arrested just after my mother became pregnant with me.
 It must have been hard on her since she had no family nearby.
 By that time her older sister Katherine had left New York to become an actress in California.
 My mother, her name was Maureen, eventually went out to live with my aunt in Los Angeles.
 In fact, I was born out there.
 Not California though.
 I was born in Norway."